ED issues fresh summons to TMC's Abhishek Banerjee, wife in coal scam case | Law-Order

 Banerjee, nephew of West Bengal Chief Minister Mamata Banerjee and the national general secretary of the Trinamool Congress (TMC), and his wife Rujira Banerjee have been asked to depose before the investigation officer here next week, they said.

-The earlier summons was issued to them on September 10 last year and the couple had sought direction from the court to the ED that they should not be summoned for appearance in Delhi since they are residents of West Bengal.
+The couple had sought the high court's intervention, saying they should not be asked by the federal agency to appear in Delhi since they were residents of West Bengal.

+Solicitor General Tushar Mehta, representing the ED during this hearing, had opposed the couple's plea challenging the summons issued to them, saying the jurisdiction of ED probe was "not confined to one area, police station or State" as the offences under the PMLA often have "cross border implications".

+Senior advocate and Congress leader Kapil Sibal, appearing for the Banerjee couple, had argued that the investigating agency has failed to show the provision of law granting it specific power to summon the petitioners to the national capital.
+Additional Solicitor General S V Raju objected to the petitioners' claim that they were residents of Kolkata and stated that there was admittedly a Delhi address as Abhishek Banerjee is a Member of Parliament and must be staying here when the Parliament is in session.

-Banerjee has once been questioned by the ED in this case in September last year at an agency office in the national capital.
+Banerjee, the TMC MP from Diamond Harbour, has once been questioned by the ED in this case in September last year at an agency office in the national capital.
+Rujira Banerjee was also issued the notice for questioning but she did not appear citing the spread of COVID-19.

-The ED lodged a case under the provisions of the Prevention of Money Laundering Act, 2002, based on a November 2020 FIR registered by the CBI that alleged a multi-crore coal pilferage scam related to Eastern Coalfields Limited mines in the state's Kunustoria and Kajora areas in and around Asansol.
+The ED lodged a case under the provisions of the Prevention of Money Laundering Act (PMLA) based on a November 2020 FIR registered by the CBI that alleged a multi-crore coal pilferage scam related to Eastern Coalfields Limited mines in the state's Kunustoria and Kajora areas in and around Asansol.

 Local coal operative Anup Majhi alias Lala is alleged to be the prime suspect in the case.